 Please click on the Create App Workspace to create a new workspace in Power BI

-Clicking the Create App Workspace will open a new window to define the workspace.
+Clicking the Create App Workspace opens a new window to define the workspace.

-- Add Workspace Members: You can add the member of this workspace.
+- Add Workspace Members: You can add a member of this workspace.

 - Public – Anyone can see what’s inside: Anyone in this organization can see this workspace

-- Private – Only approved members can see what’s inside: People who are added to this workspace can view
+- Private – Only approved members can see what’s inside: People added to this workspace can view

 - Member can edit Power BI content: Allow people to edit the content